Smousten/SecureWiki/README.md

 # Speciale

-## System Requirements
+## System
-* Ubuntu OS
-* 512 MB of system memory??
-* 1 GB of available space?
+This installation guide is for Ubuntu 20.04.
+The system should also work on other Linux distributions but we have not tested this.

 ## Overview of System